M0h3eN/bndf/README.md

-# BDNS
+# BNDF

 ## Introduction

-BDNS is a library for storing and processing large-scale single(multi) unit and multichannel array recording data in a distributed manner.
+BNDF is a library for storing and processing large-scale single(multi) unit and multichannel array recording data in a distributed manner.
 This library is build on top of [Apache Spark](https://spark.apache.org/) and [Apache Hadoop](https://hadoop.apache.org/).
 For storing large-scale raw data, [Apache Parquet](https://parquet.apache.org) a columnar data structure and [Apache Hive](https://hive.apache.org/) are used on top of [Hadoop distributed file system (HDFS)](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html).
 Meta-data information of raw data, are constructed as nested [JSON](https://www.json.org/json-en.htm) files and stored in [mongoDB](https://www.mongodb.com).
-BDNS's APIs can be used in Scala, java, python, R and partially in Matlab.
+BNDF's APIs can be used in Scala, java, python, R and partially in Matlab.

 ### Key Advantages

-BDNS provide capabilities including, but not limited to:
+BNDF provide capabilities including, but not limited to:

 * Scalable data processing.
 * Efficient and fast data storage for experimenters.